Cheese Ravioli with Spinach and Bacon

 Instructions

 - Cook the ravioli according to the package directions.
-Drain and divide among bowls.
+Scoop out some of the pasta water and drain.

 - Meanwhile, cook the bacon in a skillet over medium-high heat until crisp, 6 to 8 minutes.
 Scoop it out on to a paper towel lined plate.